wordofwarning/wordofwarning.org/hab/emergency/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency" # the name of the artist or company
+artist: "Emergency StopGap" # the name of the artist or company
-show: "<br>&nbsp;A day out for the curious." # the name of the artist or company
+show: "<br>&nbsp;A night out for the curious." # the name of the artist or company
-show_size: 4
+show_size: 3
 header_image: "header_emergency_photo.jpg"
-season: "hÅb's Emergency"
+season: "hÅb's Emergency StopGap"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values